Health behaviour change can be a heavy and weighty topic (no pun intended!).

 We sometimes forget, in workplace health and wellness, that we’re not the first ones to invent behaviour change.
 Hundreds of other movements and public policy arenas are also looking for that magic bullet to get people to change.
 Environment and road safety are just two examples in which it’s all too easy focus on the fear rather than the fun.

 Yet some of the most successful campaigns have been “fun” based.
 Clean Up Australia was one of the first businesses to make it fun to look after the environment and stop littering.
 Fun is why School Kitchen Gardens are so popular in encouraging children to eat more veggies and be more aware of “real” food as opposed to processed food options.
 Fun is also why gamification is becoming so popular with businesses, both in motivating their staff and influencing their consumers.
-Check out this interesting blog on gamification in health promotion campaigns.

 So how can you inject some fun into your corporate health and wellness program?